Skip to content

 Sometimes the most cost-effective action is replacing an old, inefficient system.
 Here's when an upgrade makes financial sense:

 • Repair costs exceed $1,500.
 If your compressor or evaporator coil fails, replacement costs $1,500-$3,500.
 At that point, invest the money in a new system with a 10-year warranty instead of limping along on a dying unit.
-Consider an AC replacement to improve efficiency.
+See our AC installation page for replacement options and current pricing.

 • Your system is oversized.
 Oversized ACs short-cycle (turn on/off frequently), wasting energy and failing to dehumidify properly.
 A right-sized system with proper airflow saves 10-20% on operating costs.

 • You're eligible for rebates.
 Xcel Energy offers rebates up to $800 for high-efficiency AC replacements (16+ SEER).
 Income-qualified homeowners may also qualify for Colorado state tax credits or HEAR rebates.
 Note: the federal 25C tax credit ended December 31, 2025.
-See our AC maintenance page for more on upgrade timing.
+If you also need heating, a heat pump replaces both systems and qualifies for Xcel rebates up to $9,000 for a 4-ton system.

 What you're actually paying with Xcel Energy